GSP

 All of the functions return ERR upon failure, or the number of characters actually read into the string.

 X/Open Curses defines no error conditions.
-In this implementation:
+This implementation returns an error

-• If the win parameter is null, an error is returned,
+• if the win parameter is null or

 SVr4 does not document whether a length limit includes or excludes the trailing NUL.

-The ncurses library extends the XSI description by allowing a negative value for n.
+The ncurses library extends the X/Open Curses description by allowing a negative value for n.
 In this case, the functions return the string ending at the right margin.

 Search for or go to Top of page | Section 3 | Main Index